 Once you have completed a phlebotomy training program, you may want to become certified as well.
-Even though it’s not theoretically required to start practicing phlebotomy, on practice the vast majority of employers still want you to have it before starting to work.
-Also, more advanced certifications allow you to broaden the range activities you perform on a daily basis as a phlebotomist, and therefore, increase your salary.
+Even though certification it’s not a legal requirement in most states to start practicing phlebotomy, in reality, the vast majority of employers still want you to have it before getting to work.
+Also, more advanced certifications allow you to broaden the range activities you perform on a daily basis as a phlebotomist, and therefore, can potentially increase your salary.

 In the United States, a range of organizations offer certifications in phlebotomy.

 Want to learn more about different types of certifications, their requirements and how they differ?
 Take a look at our detailed guide here.

 California, Louisiana, Nevada, and Washington, require you to be certified in order to work as a phlebotomist.
 But, it’s absolutely worth it.
 According to our survey here, California offers the highest salaries in the US.

 Certification exam usually consists of a theoretical multiple-choice test and a practical component.
 Now, this exam is usually a part of the vast majority of training programs, and you undergo it on final stages of your course.